 - If nut dips are going to be consumed, soak your nuts ahead.
 No need to dehydrate, just place in the freezer until you need them.

-- As you meal plan, don’t forget to vegan snack plan for the week.
+- As you meal plan, don’t forget to vegan snack plan for the week, too!

-I use all of the following products to pack our lunches and snacks when we are away from home.
+I use all of the following products to pack my family’s lunches and snacks when we are away from home.
 I use them all pretty much daily and highly recommend them.
-The products are almost all plastic-free, and made of good quality, eco-friendly materials.
+The products are almost all plastic-free and made of good quality, eco-friendly materials.
 No nasty chemicals leaching into your foods—enjoy your healthy vegan snacks on the go!

 - Stainless steel container (click here to purchase –affiliate): These containers are great for packing snacks for lunches, traveling or just when you are out if the house.
 I have about 8 at home.
 Addicted.
 Yes.